Last updated: September 3, 2022

 - What’s collected: Your name, email address, and IP

 - Also, if you wish your comments removed, send an email through the Contact Me form, and all comments and details will be deleted.

 Newsletter or Email Announcements

-Currently, I do not offer a newsletter.
-That may change in the future.
-However, I do have a subscription service set on kmsaintjames.com website.
+Additionally, I do have a subscription service set on kmsaintjames.com website.
 The subscription will send out the latest blog post and any book release information.
 No pressure, and totally your choice to sign up.
 If you do consent, then a newsletter or announcement will be sent to the provided email address.
-REMEMBER this: If you opt to come to my Texas shindigs (newsletter, book release E-Blast), you’ll be welcome.
+REMEMBER this: If you opt to come to my Texas shindigs (newsletter, blog posting, book release E-Blast), you’ll be welcome.
 But I recognize your right to leave the party on your own schedule, so there will always be a way to ‘unsubscribe’.

 Future additions to website

 This website is designed for 18 and older.
 Be aware when you visit that KM Saint James is not a children’s website.

 Finally, you, as a visitor to the KM Saint James website, have the right to be forgotten.
 That means in simple terms: the KM Saint James site pretends like you never visited, and any data collected on you must be expunged from the website’s records.
 KM Saint James is happy to comply with GDPR.
 If your desire is to be forgotten, go to the Contact Me form, and put those details in the Message section.